 For some people, there will certainly be a favorite cooler brand in the battle between Pelican coolers vs Yeti.
 However, if you want a solid cooler that has a lifetime warranty for a cheaper price, you may choose the Pelican brand cooler.
-If your preference includes spending slightly more for a little more rugged and durable cooler design, you may prefer the Yeti.
+If your preference includes spending slightly more for a prestigious name, you may prefer the Yeti.

 One great example of a Pelican cooler is the Pelican ProGear Elite.
 Perhaps this will help you to make up your mind about which one is better for you and your family.